Are you ready to read the ultimate guide on things to do in Isla Mujeres?

 How to get around Isla Mujeres?

-Another way of moving around the island are taxis, which are widely available, especially around the centre.
+Another way of moving around the island is taxis, which are widely available, especially around the centre.
 The taxi fare can cost anything between 100 and 200 Mexican pesos ($5-$10).

 A brief history of Isla Mujeres